Marine expeditionary force

 A Marine expeditionary force (MEF), formerly known as a Marine amphibious force, is the largest type of a Marine air-ground task force.
-A MEF is the largest building block of United States Marine Corps combat power.
+A MEF is the principal building block of United States Marine Corps combat power.

 Structure

 A MEF is larger than a Marine expeditionary unit (MEU) or Marine expeditionary brigade (MEB).

 Each MEF consists of a MEF Information Group (MIG) as the command element, a Marine division (MARDIV) as the ground combat element, a Marine aircraft wing (MAW) as the aviation combat element, and a Marine logistics group (MLG) as the logistics combat element.

 The MEF also contains a Special Operations Training Group (SOTG) and is the training section component for the MEU and MEB.
 The SOTG oversees the training and evaluation exercises for the MEU's annual Special Operations Capable Certification.

 Organization

 A MEF also commands several smaller MAGTFs, including MEBs and MEUs.